Single-Course Engelsk 5 ECTS

 Overall Course Objectives

-The objectives of this course are to learn how to formulate, implement, and assess models of life in the oceans and the interplay between life and the physical environment.
-The course focuses on hands-on experience with developing programs for simulating life in the oceans and using existing professional tools.
+The objectives of this course are to learn how to formulate, implement, and assess models of life in the aquatic environments.
+The course combines hands-on experience with developing own models and using existing professional tools.

 Learning Objectives